The only travel service introducing you to Belgrade & Serbia with care and affection!

 "Nice pace... didn't talk too fast, courteous."

-The third largest Orthodox church in Europe is being built at the place where in 1594 Sinnan Pasha had the holy relics of St. Sava burned at the stake.
-Construction works started in the late-19th century, they were interrupted during WWII, continued after a very long pause in 1985, and are expected to be completed in a few years.
+The second largest Orthodox church in Europe is being built at the place where in 1594 Sinnan Pasha had the holy relics of St. Sava burned at the stake.
+Construction works started in the late-19th century.
+They were interrupted during the WWII, and continued after a very long pause in 1985.

 Tour # 2